 The Bachelor of University Studies is a Bachelor of Arts degree program created for the part-time adult student who typically has previous college experience and seeks to complete a baccalaureate degree.
-It allows part-time students to design, with the assistance of a faculty advisor in the Bachelor of University Studies program, an individualized program of study responsive to their educational and professional interests.
+It allows part-time students to design, with the assistance of an advisor in the Bachelor of University Studies program, an individualized program of study responsive to their educational and professional interests.
 The individualized program includes a concentration with courses offered by the various schools and colleges of the University, including existing evening and weekend courses.
 Thus, a combination of courses is permitted and encouraged that would be unobtainable in a traditional undergraduate degree.
 Learn more.

 University Studies offers a Paralegal Studies program approved by the American Bar Association.
 The program, which began at Hartford College for Women in 1974, was the first legal training program for paralegals in Connecticut.
 It provides rigorous training in legal specialty courses in preparation for one of the fastest-growing careers in this country.